frostbone25/Unity-FPS-Tutorial-Restored/README.md

 # Context

 As a long-time Unity3D user *(since 3.0)*, I recall using and learning with many of the old resources and tutorials that Unity provided.
 As the engine evolved of course many of these resources quickly went out of date and are no longer available officially.
-Thankfully many of these have been fortunately archived in the Wayback Machine, and I decided to
+Thankfully many of these have been fortunately archived in the Wayback Machine, and I decided to make the effort to restore/enhance these projects and "revive" them.

 # Changes Made